For US Citizens Abroad, Expatriate Health Insurance Explained

 - Health Insurance When Working Abroad

-- Overseas Medical Insurance Plans
+- Overseas Medical Plans

 Insurance Coverage for US Citizens Returning to America

-Any form of insurance coverage will have restrictions and limitations.
-American expatriates returning to visit the United States are not exempt.
-You have to meet the insurance provider's definition of being an expat.
-In many cases, that may include proof that you’ve resided outside of the United States for a certain period.
-Others may require you to have pre-existing coverage already established in your new home before they extend coverage for your trip to the United States.
-They may also limit the length of time you’re covered while in the United States before you’re considered a permanent resident once more.
+But before you check out the restrictions, make sure you first meet the insurer's definition of being an expat.
+In many cases, that may include proof that you have resided outside of the United States for a certain period.
+Other providers may require you to have pre-existing coverage established in your new residence before they extend coverage for your trip to the United States.
+They may also limit the length of time you are covered while in the United States before you are considered a permanent resident once more.

 Patriot America Plan

-Patriot Travel Insurance
+Patriot Platinum Travel Insurance

 It’s important to note that while travel medical plans like Patriot offer a complete package of international benefits for medical emergencies, they won’t cover you if you want to get a checkup from your old primary care doctor.